-Bridget and Malaysia are sisters, but they are more like friends.
+Now, yes, Bridget and Malaysia are sisters, but in actuality, they are more like friends.
 Malaysia laughs at just about everything Bridget does, and Bridget is more than happy to keep Malaysia rolling.

-Yet when Bridget kept hearing the phrase, “Black Lives Matter,” her immediate response: yes, but in reality, all lives matter, including the unborn.
+Yet when Bridget kept hearing the phrase, “Black Lives Matter,” her immediate response: yes, but all lives matter, including the unborn.

 She thought that singling out black lives was creating a big division.
 She talked it over with a friend, who challenged her thinking in a gentle way.